How to Start a Dietitian Private Practice

 • Corporation

 Check your government’s website, and consult with a lawyer and/or accountant for more information on choosing your business structure.
+The DSC Business Setup course reviews some of the characteristics of each option above in more detail.

 Step 3: Decide Where You Will Operate